-- "num": the numerical version (the default) - "name": the version codename - "spec": the numerical version with the codename attached - "tag": the version tag used in GitHub and documentation URLs - "-v": the full string printed by coconut -v auto_compilation coconut.convenience.auto_compilation([on])
+- "num": the numerical version (the default) - "name": the version codename - "spec": the numerical version with the codename attached - "tag": the version tag used in GitHub and documentation URLs - "-v": the full string printed by coconut -v auto\compilation coconut.convenience.auto\compilation(on=True)

-Turns automatic compilation on or off (defaults to on).
+Turns automatic compilation on or off.
 This function is called automatically when coconut.convenience is imported.